-Senate committee opens 737 MAX probe over whistle-blower complaints about FAA inspectors’ training
+Whistleblowers in 737 Max Case Say FAA Was Lax in Inspector Training

 The 737 Max, Boeing’s best-selling single-aisle jet, was grounded March 13 after the second fatal crash in less than five months.
 An anti-stall system that pushes down the plane’s nose automatically had activated in both cases.

-To contact the reporter on this story: Ryan Beene in Washington at rbeene@bloomberg.net
+To contact the reporters on this story: Ryan Beene in Washington at rbeene@bloomberg.net;Alan Levin in Washington at alevin24@bloomberg.net;Julie Johnsson in Chicago at jjohnsson@bloomberg.net

-To contact the editors responsible for this story: Jon Morgan at jmorgan97@bloomberg.net, Elizabeth Wasserman, Gregory Mott
+To contact the editors responsible for this story: Jon Morgan at jmorgan97@bloomberg.net, Elizabeth Wasserman

 For more articles like this, please visit us at bloomberg.com